nicolasfara/presentation-2025-coordination-pulverized-green-deployments/presentation-2025-coordination-pulverized-green-deployments.typ

 // - #bold[Inter-device latency]: latency experienced by the #math.mono("C") component to communicate with neighboring digital devices
 // - #bold[Intra-component latency]: latency experienced by a single _digital device_ to reach its five components (may offloaded to other physical devices)

+#figure(image("images/IntraLatency_vs_InterLatency_perNodes_perStrategy.svg"))

 Compared to the #bold[baseline] scenario:
 - The #bold[placer] achieved *good* result in terms of latency:
   - Slight #text(fill: red, weight: "bold")[increase] in the _intra-components_ latency --- but *under control* #fa-tilde(solid: true, size: 1.5em)
   - *Similar* (or even _less_) _intra-device_ latency  #fa-check-circle()
+  - Overall the latency is below $50$ms -- suitable for quasi real-time applications
 // - The inter-device latency is proportional to the distance between devices
 // - With pulverized deployment, *higher* intra-component latency expected
 // - But inter-device latency is expected to be *similar* or even *lower*

 The placer achieve *locally-preserving placements* keeping under control _intra-component_ latencies.

-#figure(image("images/IntraLatency_vs_InterLatency_perNodes_perStrategy.svg"))

 = Conclusions

 == Concluding Remarks

-- We proposed *DePPS* a prolog-based planner integrated in Alchemist to evaluate deployment for _pulverized systems_
+- We proposed *DePPS* a declarative planner integrated in Alchemist to determine deployments for _pulverized systems_
-- We evaluate _DePPS_ with different simulates scenarios showing its ability to provide *greener* deployments with *low energy* consumption
+- We evaluated _DePPS_ with different simulated scenarios showing its ability to provide *greener* deployments with *low energy* consumption
-- We provide a *reusable toolchain* for reproducing the experiments, and possibily assessing different kind of deployments
+- We provided a *reusable toolchain* for reproducing the experiments, and possibily assessing different kind of deployments

 == Future work

-- #bold[Continuous reasoning]: consider only *changes in the network* instead of re-applying the reasoner
-- #bold[Decentralized placement]: current approach assumes a _centralized reasoner_ considering an up-to-date infrastructure view.
-An inprovement could consider multiple reasoners to focus on a *small part of the system*.
+- #bold[Continuous reasoning]: reason by-diff on *network changes*
+- #bold[Decentralized placement]: use *multiple reasoners* to compute _local_ deployments
-- #bold[End-to-end simulatio models]: consider (re-)configuration overhead and convergence time
+- #bold[E2E simulation models]: assess (re-)configuration and convergence times
-- #bold[Generalization of rules]: The current placer provides a deployment plan as output.
+// - #bold[Generalization of rules]: The current placer provides a deployment plan as output.
 An alternative is to generate local deployment rules, instructing individual devices.

 #focus-slide[*Thank you*]